Unity-Technologies/UGS-SQL-Cookbook/Data Access Queries/README.md

 ### account_users

 This table lists all the users from your applications.
 For each user, it contains a variety of dimensions.
 Under the `metrics` column, a number of user metrics can be found in a JSON formant.
-The metrics include: when the player first recorded an event, when the player last recorded an event, the total time a player has played the game, the total number of events recorded by a player, etc...
+The metrics include: when the user first recorded an event, when the user last recorded an event, the total time a user has spent in the application, the total number of events recorded by a user, etc...

 ### account_events